Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 Some years ago one could read articles and forum posts on the Internet in which the authors expressed their opinion that VLANs and bridging are different technologies which should be separated.
 I take a different point of view:

 We regard a virtual bridge not as some additional tool which we somehow plant into an already existing VLAN landscape.
-Instead, we set up VLANs by configuring the virtual bridge.
+Instead, we set up (virtual) VLANs by configuring a virtual Linux bridge.

 A Linux bridge today can establish a common “heart” of multiple virtual VLANs – with closing and opening “valves” to separate the traffic of different circulation paths.
 From a bridge/switch that defines a VLAN we expect